RizoanunNasa/Business-Intelligence-Module-Case-Study-Roche-Challenge/README.md

 ![image](https://github.com/user-attachments/assets/aa340e83-e16c-4eef-a9e0-32f7f3fe5ee5)
 ![image](https://github.com/user-attachments/assets/84f9d58c-1896-48bc-8bd9-8ccc7535a12a)

 Figure: Count represented as squares in a matrix.
-There is a reduction in the number of “Lung” instances as predicted by dropping the “null” values
+There is a reduction in the number of “Lung” instances as predicted by dropping the “null” values
 ## Data Modelling
 ![image](https://github.com/user-attachments/assets/d5691ad8-2115-4abb-adbe-a534efad2f76)